When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 ExpressVPN - (Score 9/10)

-In addition, ExpressVPN doesn't offer a free plan, but they do have options to try the service risk-free.
+We would like to add that ExpressVPN doesn't offer a free plan, but they do have options to try the service risk-free.
 If you’re an iOS or Android user, there's a handy ExpressVPN 7-day free trial.
 Plus, all plans come with a generous 30-day money-back guarantee, so you can explore ExpressVPN fully before making a decision.
-You can also easily cancel an ExpressVPN subscription and get a refund if needed.
+You can also cancel your ExpressVPN subscription and get a refund if needed.

 Surfshark - (Score 9/10)